Admin-TC/JS-Snippets/readme.md

 > Tony Crofton

-A repo to contain my adventures in learning Javascript (a collection of random JS).
+A repo to contain my adventures in learning Javascript AKA a collection of random JS.